 - Costs for completing the tax return of an LLC may be higher than that of a sole proprietorship.

-LLC vs. Sole Proprietorship: Which Business Structure Should You Choose?
+Sole Proprietorship vs. LLC: Which Business Structure Should You Choose?

 Many business owners, particularly freelancers or consultants, start as sole proprietors because it’s easy and it’s attractive for new entrepreneurs, particularly those testing a business idea.